Sweet Pickled Cucumbers Recipe & Pickle Juice

 Enticing Kids to Eat Veggies

 When my children were little, they did not like eating vegetables.
 But my parents, grandparents, and other relatives all gardened and had the most delicious fresh foods to eat so I gardened with my kids.
-We spent a lot of time digging, planting, and watering and really enjoyed the fruits of our labor.
-We had friends over one time and my son went outside, picked a sweet pea, showed them, and devoured it proudly.
+My kids and I spent a lot of time digging, planting, and watering and really enjoyed the fruits of our labor.
+When we had friends over, my son went outside, picked a sweet pea, showed them, and devoured it proudly.

 We had so much cucumbers that were all ready at the same time, so I would make jars and jars of sweet pickled cucumbers like Auntie Gum.
 It’s been many years since I’ve been able to grow as many cucumbers due to California’s drought.
 Even though store bought cucumbers are not the same as homegrown cucumbers, I tried it anyways with great success.
 Yay!
 Now we can enjoy pickled cucumbers all year round.